Isopach/isopach.github.io/_posts/2021-07-26-HTB-Business-CTF-2021.md

 layout: post
 title: HTB Busines CTF 2021 Writeup
 published: true
-categories: [Web]
+categories: [Web, Misc]
-excerpt: I solved 3 web challenges within 3 hours of starting the CTF.
+excerpt: I solved 3 web challenges alone within 3 hours of starting the CTF.
 Was the Captain of our company team PwnWithClass, made up of members from Japan, Spain and France.
+Also worked on the last web challenge and the only misc challenge with a teammate.
 ---

-I solved 3 web challenges within 3 hours of starting the CTF.
+I solved 3 web challenges alone within 3 hours of starting the CTF.
 Was the Captain of our company team PwnWithClass, made up of PwC members from Japan, Spain and France.
+Also worked on the last web challenge and the only misc challenge with a teammate.

 ---